nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   - **Donor**: `d/DONATED_AMOUNT` :required for donors, representing total donation amount in thousands of USD.
   - **Partner**: `ped/PARTNERSHIP_END_DATE` :required for partners, representing the partnership's end date.

+Note:
+Role-specific fields must correspond to the type of the role.
+For example, if you add a contact with role of `Volunteer`, you must also provide `h/HOURS`.
+Similarly, if the role of the contact is `Donor`, `d/DONATED_AMOUNT` is required, and for `Partner`, `ped/PARTNERSHIP_END_DATE` must be provided.
+If the specified role does not match with the specified field, the add command will be deemed invalid.

 <box type="tip" seamless>